Fuzzing: Early random testing

 Testing programs with random inputs dates back to the 1950s when data was still stored on punched cards.
 Programmers would use punched cards that were pulled from the trash or card decks of random numbers as input to computer programs.
 If an execution revealed undesired behavior, a bug had been detected.

-The execution of random inputs is also called random testing or monkey testing.
+The execution of random inputs is also called random testing, monkey testing or Monte Carlo debugging (in analogy to Monte Carlo methods).

 In 1981, Duran and Ntafos formally investigated the effectiveness of testing a program with random inputs.
 While random testing had been widely perceived to be the worst means of testing a program, the authors could show that it is a cost-effective alternative to more systematic testing techniques.

 In 1983, Steve Capps at Apple developed "The Monkey", a tool that would generate random inputs for classic Mac OS applications, such as MacPaint.
 The figurative "monkey" refers to the infinite monkey theorem which states that a monkey hitting keys at random on a typewriter keyboard for an infinite amount of time will eventually type out the entire works of Shakespeare.
 In the case of testing, the monkey would write the particular sequence of inputs that would trigger a crash.

 In 1991, the crashme tool was released, which was intended to test the robustness of Unix and Unix-like operating systems by randomly executing systems calls with randomly chosen parameters.